kubernetes/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale.md

 Due to technical constraints, the HorizontalPodAutoscaler controller cannot exactly determine the first time a pod becomes ready when determinining whether to set aside certain CPU metrics.
-Intead, it considers a pod "not yet ready" if it's unready and transitioned to unready within a short, configurable window of time since it started (`--horizontal-pod-autoscaler-initial-readiness-delay`, default 30 seconds).
-Once a pod has become ready, it considers any transition to ready to be the first if it occurred within a longer, configurable time since it started (`--horizontal-pod-autoscaler-cpu-initialization-period`, defaults to 5 minutes).
+Instead, it considers a Pod "not yet ready" if it's unready and transitioned to unready within a short, configurable window of time since it started.
+This value is configured with the `--horizontal-pod-autoscaler-initial-readiness-delay` flag, and its default is 30 seconds.
+Once a pod has become ready, it considers any transition to ready to be the first if it occurred within a longer, configurable time since it started.
+This value is configured with the `--horizontal-pod-autoscaler-cpu-initialization-period` flag, and its default is 5 minutes.

-The `currentMetricValue / desiredMetricValue` base scale ratio is then calculated using the remaining pods not set aside or discarded above.
+The `currentMetricValue / desiredMetricValue` base scale ratio is then calculated using the remaining pods not set aside or discarded from above.

 If there were any missing metrics, we recompute the average more conservatively, assuming those pods were consuming 100% of the desired